 Scope

-This specification relates to the Technical Transport Layer i.e. BusDox specifications.
-The BusDox specifications can be used in many interoperability settings.
+This specification relates to the Technical Transport Layer i.e. Peppol Network specifications.
+The Peppol Network specifications can be used in many interoperability settings.
 In the Peppol context, it provides transport for procurement documents as specified in the Peppol Profiles.

 Fig. 1: Peppol Interoperability